pyccel/pyccel/developer_docs/order_in_C.md

                 [7, 8, 9]], order='C') # order='C' is the default in numpy.array
   print(a.ravel('K'))
  ```
-This python program will output `[1 2 3 4 5 6 7 8 9]`, notice that the rows are stored one after the other.
+This python script will output `[1 2 3 4 5 6 7 8 9]`, notice that the rows are stored one after the other.

 ### Printing and indexing in `numpy`